 Make Consistent Monthly Payments

-The most important part of paying back debts is to stay on top of your monthly payment.
-Just one missed or late payment can leave a negative mark on your credit report for years, so it is best practice to always make your credit card payments on or before their due date.
+The most important part of paying back debts is to stay on top of your monthly payments.
+Just one missed, or late payment can leave a negative mark on your credit report for years, so it is best practice to always make your credit card payments on or before their due date.